 Lions Clubs International Foundation (LCIF) History

 The story of LCIF is epic—filled with unlimited compassion and tireless support of Lions service.
-Founded in 1968, the mission of LCIF is "To support the efforts of Lions clubs and partners in serving communities locally and globally, giving hope and impacting lives through humanitarian service projects and grants."
+Founded in 1968, the mission of LCIF is to "empower Lions clubs, volunteers, and partners to improve health and well-being, strengthen communities, and support those in need through humanitarian services and grants that impact lives globally, and encourage peace and international understanding."

 For more than 50 years, we’ve dedicated our energies to increasing the ability of Lions everywhere, helping them empower the communities they serve.
 With every grant we give, our history grows, along with the impact of Lions.
 Today, we couldn’t be more proud of where we stand, or more excited about the future of our work.